Wendy Osefo: Personal life

 In August 2011, she married Edward Osefo.
 The two reside in Finksburg, Maryland with their three children.
 Their relationship is regularly showcased on The Real Housewives of Potomac.
 The family is Catholic.

 She is a member of Alpha Kappa Alpha sorority.

 Osefo publicly supported Kamala Harris in the 2024 United States presidential election.

 Fraud charges

 Osefo and her husband were arrested on October 10, 2025, and charged with 16 counts of insurance fraud.
-The charges stem from an alleged April 2024 burglary at the Osefos's home.
+The charges stem from an alleged April 2024 burglary at the Osefos' home.
 The Osefos claimed that numerous luxury items were stolen, valuing them at $450,000.
 Deputies reportedly determined that many items actually had been returned to stores for refunds.
 After being booked, the Osefos were released on a $50,000 bond.